lukasjapan/spanner-createdb/README.md

 To provide a standalone script create new spanner instances/databases without the Google Cloud SDK.

-Ideal for including in docker containers/images.
+Ideal for including in docker containers/images or if you do not want to install the cloud sdk.